-During this phase, the Library will be open for in-person visits Monday through Saturday 10 a.m. to 12 p.m., with evening hours every Monday and Thursday from 5 p.m. to 7 p.m.
-The building will close daily at 12 p.m. for cleaning.
+The Library is open for in-person visits Monday through Saturday 10 a.m. to 12 noon and 2 p.m. to 4 p.m., with evening hours every Monday and Thursday from 5 p.m. to 7 p.m.
 Patrons will be able to browse and select materials, pick up items on hold, receive help with reference and informational questions, and use our self-service copiers.
 Staff will send faxes on patrons’ behalf.

 A limited number of computers are available for public use.
 Reference staff may assist patrons with computer questions or technology troubleshooting from behind the desk.
 For public health safety reasons, Reference staff are not able to assist patrons in the public computer workstation area.